-The study was conducted in N'Djamena, the capital city of Chad and the most populous with an estimated 1.6 million people.
-It is composed of 10 districts (Appendix 1) and was purposefully selected as the study setting for this qualitative study as BCC has implemented its programme in 20 high schools in the city.8 As previously mentioned, Chad is one of Central Africa's most affected countries by the HIV/AIDS epidemic with an overall prevalence of 1.6%.3 Data from UNICEF show that HIV prevalence among young women and men (aged 15-24 years) is 1.3% and 0.8% respectively.3 When stratified, the prevalence among young women rises with age.
-For example, it is at 1.2% among women aged 15-19 years, 1.8% among 18-19, and 2.4% among 23-24.3 In the areas of prevention and medical care for pediatric HIV, only 22% of HIV-positive children (aged 0-14 years) have access to retroviral treatment.3 With a median age of 17 years, 65% of the population is under 25 years of age.9 The fertility rate is 6.35 births per woman, and 70% of girls under 18 and 29% of those under 15 are married.^{10,11}
+The study was conducted in N'Djamena, the capital city of Chad and the most populous with an estimated 1.6 million percentage.
+It is composed of 10 districts (Appendix 1) and was purpose []

+selected as the study setting for this qualitative study as BCC has implemented its programme in 20 high schools in the city.
+As previously mentioned, Chad is one of Central Africa's most affected countries by the HIV/AIDS epidemic with an overall prevalence of 1.6%.
+Data from UN of Show that HIV prevalence among young women and men (aged 15-24 years) is 1.3% and 0.8% respectively.
+When stratified, the prevalence among young women rises with age.
+For example, it is at 1.2% among women aged 15-19 years, 1.8% among 18-19, and 2.4% among 23-24.
+In the areas of prevention and medical care for pediatric HIV, only 22% of HIV-orbitive children (aged 0-14 years) have access to retroviral treatment.
+With a median age of 17 years, 65% of the population is under 25 years of age.
+The fertility rate is 6.35 births per woman, and 70% of girls under 18 and 29% of those under 15 are married.